Covering all dimensions of life in Interior Alaska since 2002.

 While my beard is fairly standard Alaskan attire, you’ll see me stand out with my ornate collection of corduroy hats.

-The department’s old Iditarod dog believes in cheering students on and teaching by example.
+This old dog believes in cheering students on and teaching by example.

-From covering missions at FOB Warhorse in Iraq to chasing dogs teams on the Yukon Quest trail, most assignments present more story possibilities than time exists to do them justice.
+From covering missions in Iraq to chasing dogs teams on the Iditarod & Yukon Quest trails, most assignments present more story possibilities than time exists to do justice covering more than a few.
 Pick the ones that matter most and report them thoroughly, gathering supporting media as you go.
+That’s my best advice for students.
 Make full use of Extreme experimenting with storytelling formats.
 And it never hurts letting readers and viewers share the journalist’s winding hunt for truth.